 How about you?
 Do you believe in the witching hour?

 Did you enjoy this post?
 Add your email below and you’ll never miss a folklore article.
-I’ll even send you two folklore-inspired stories as a welcome gift!
+I’ll even send you my guide to protecting your home using folklore as a welcome gift!

 Blackwood’s Magazine (1890), ‘The Witching Hour’, Shields Daily Gazette, 25 September, p.
 4.

 Chester Chronicle (1857), ‘A Wise Sheep’, Chester Chronicle, 18 April, p.
 6.